sta-szek/pojo-tester/src/book/writing-tests/README.md

     assertThat(result).isNull();
 }
 ```
-But remember with this solution you will lose exception message and you may not know why your `pojo-methods` are not well implemented.
+But remember, with this solution you will not get precise exception message and you may not know why your `pojo-methods` are not well implemented.

 ### Testing by class name
 If your class is not public, you cannot access it.
 Solution for this problem is testing classes via their names: